0ctavia/shellscripts/README.md

 Second bash script.
 Having switched to non-GUI I wanted a quick script to modify certain input types (the mouse) to a left-handed mode while leaving others (such as the touchpad) in right-handed mode.
 This script will prompt the user to enable or disable the lefthanded mode on a user-selected input device.

+## Reactcomponent

+Small script created for and with co-students to initialise React Components.

 ## Installing the scripts

 These scripts can either be placed in a directory specified in your PATH or can be symlinked.
 As a personal preference, I symlink to /usr/local/bin .

+Do not forget to make it executable.

 *Note: create a symlink*